OnionPiece/container-localrepo/README.md

 If you want use link instead of directly copy things to the path, try to create hard links for files in mount path, **symbolic link will not work.**

+### .whl or .tar.gz files for pip

+Use `pip download` to prepare packages for your private repo.

 ### Projects cloned from github